anngineery/nand2tetris/software/README.md

 A working assembler is provided by the course.
 This output was compared against that of my assembler to ensure the correctness.

 # Virtual Machine
+This is the second half of 2-tier compilation process.
+The VM converts the intermediate language (also called VM language) into the Hack assembly language.
 ## Specs
 - stack-based
   ```